Clinical Pharmacology for Tradjenta

 Add-On Combination Therapy With Insulin

-A total of 1261 patients with type 2 diabetes inadequately controlled on basal insulin alone or basal insulin in combination with oral drugs participated in a randomized, double-blind placebo-controlled trial designed to evaluate the efficacy of TRADJENTA as add-on therapy to basal insulin over 24 weeks.
+A total of 1,261 patients with type 2 diabetes mellitus inadequately controlled on basal insulin alone or basal insulin in combination with oral drugs participated in a randomized, double-blind, placebo-controlled trial designed to evaluate the efficacy of TRADJENTA as add-on therapy to basal insulin over 24 weeks.
 Randomization was stratified by baseline HbA1c (<8.5% vs ≥8.5%), renal function impairment status (based on baseline eGFR), and concomitant use of oral antidiabetic drugs (none, metformin only, pioglitazone only, metformin + pioglitazone).
-Patients with a baseline A1C of ≥7% and ≤10% were included in the study including 709 patients with renal impairment (eGFR <90 mL/min), most of whom (n=575) were categorized as mild renal impairment (eGFR 60 to <90 mL/min).
+Patients with a baseline A1C of >7% and <10% were included in the trial including 709 patients with renal impairment (eGFR <90 mL/min), most of whom (n=575) were categorized as mild renal impairment (eGFR 60 to <90 mL/min).
 Patients entered a 2 week placebo run-in period on basal insulin (e.g., insulin glargine, insulin detemir, or NPH insulin) with or without metformin and/or pioglitazone background therapy.
 Following the run-in period, patients with inadequate glycemic control were randomized to the addition of either 5 mg of TRADJENTA or placebo, administered once daily.
-Patients were maintained on a stable dose of insulin prior to enrollment, during the run-in period, and during the first 24 weeks of treatment.
-Patients who failed to meet specific glycemic goals during the double-blind treatment period were rescued by increasing background insulin dose.
+Patients were maintained on a stable dosage of insulin prior to enrollment, during the run-in period, and during the first 24 weeks of treatment.
+Patients who failed to meet specific glycemic goals during the double-blind treatment period were rescued by increasing background insulin dosage.

-TRADJENTA used in combination with insulin (with or without metformin and/or pioglitazone), provided statistically significant improvements in A1C and FPG compared to placebo (Table 11) after 24 weeks of treatment.
-The mean total daily insulin dose at baseline was 42 units for patients treated with TRADJENTA and 40 units for patients treated with placebo.
-Background baseline diabetes therapy included use of: insulin alone (16.1%), insulin combined with metformin only (75.5%), insulin combined with metformin and pioglitazone (7.4%), and insulin combined with pioglitazone only (1%).
-The mean change from baseline to Week 24 in the daily dose of insulin was +1.3 IU in the placebo group and +0.6 IU in the TRADJENTA group.
+TRADJENTA used in combination with insulin (with or without metformin and/or pioglitazone), provided statistically significant improvements in A1C and FPG compared to placebo (Table 12) after 24 weeks of treatment.
+The mean total daily insulin dosage at baseline was 42 units for patients treated with TRADJENTA and 40 units for patients treated with placebo.
+Background baseline diabetes mellitus therapy included use of: insulin alone (16.1%), insulin combined with metformin only (75.5%), insulin combined with metformin and pioglitazone (7.4%), and insulin combined with pioglitazone only (1%).
+The mean change from baseline to Week 24 in the daily dosage of insulin was +1.3 IU in the placebo group and +0.6 IU in the TRADJENTA group.
 The mean change in body weight from baseline to Week 24 was similar in the two treatment groups.
-The rate of hypoglycemia, defined as all symptomatic or asymptomatic episodes with a self-measured blood glucose was also similar in both groups (21.4% TRADJENTA; 22.9% placebo) in the first 24 weeks of the study.

-Table 11 Glycemic Parameters in Placebo-Controlled Study for TRADJENTA in Combination with Insulin*
+Table 12: Glycemic Parameters in Placebo-Controlled Trial for TRADJENTA in Combination with Insulin*

 |